intervexual/drawpride/README.md

 * Perisex symbols
 * Altersex symbols
 * Autism spectrum nautilus symbols
-* Métis-style lemniscates
+* Métis lemniscates
 * Equals symbols like in the alternate Androgyne flag
 * The Bipolar Flag

 ## Examples of use
-A Jupyter notebook of examples is available in this directory (examples.ipynb).
+A Jupyter notebook of examples is available in this directory ([examples.ipynb](https://github.com/intervexual/drawpride/blob/main/examples.ipynb)).

 Many of the same examples are also available in drawflags/examples.py for even more illustrative examples.
 Here are just two:
 ```